whatnote/Christine-Clyde-Dog-Services/README.md

 # Deployment

-## Git and Git Hub
+## Git and GitHub

-To begin my project I set up a repoistory in GitHub.
+To begin the project a repository was set up in GitHub.

-**git init** was the initial command I used in the terminal to initialise the git repository
+**git init** was the initial command used in the terminal to initialise the git repository.

-**git add .** was then used to add the latest small change in my code to the staging area.
+**git add .** was then used to add the latest small change in the code to the staging area.

-**git commit -m'message'** was then used immediatley after "git add ." to note the change in the staging area .
+**git commit -m'message'** was then used immediately after "git add ." to note the change in the staging area.

 **git push** was the final command used to load the local commit to the main repository.

-## Deployment via Github
+## Deployment via GitHub

 [Link to live website](https://whatnote.github.io/Chrissy-Clyde-Dog-Services/)